The debug connection you can rely on

 The CoreSight Access Tool (CSAT) provides a scriptable low-level interface to a target’s CoreSight Debug Access Port (DAP), which gives access to on-chip debug and system buses.
 CSAT is useful to perform initial bring-up tests before a debugger connection to the target is available.

-DS-5 also uses Jython scripting for debug and trace configuration, making it simple to define complex trace topologies and helping you to route trace to DS-5.
+Development Studio also uses Jython scripting for debug and trace configuration, making it simple to define complex trace topologies and helping you to route trace to Development Studio.

-A low-level RDDI connection to DSTREAM can be used to gain access to the JTAG scan-chains inside the target device.
-This enables the unit to be used for simple tasks such as production testing.
+A low-level RDDI connection to DSTREAM-ST can be used to gain access to the JTAG scan-chains inside the target device.
+This enables the unit to be used for simple tasks such as production testing and flash programming.